latteliem/latteliem/README.md

-- 👋 Hi, I’m @latteliem, Co-Founder of Nex AI
+- 👋 Hi, I’m @latteliem, Co-Founder & CEO of Nex AI
 - 📫 How to reach me - jonathan@nexai.app
 - I'm always building something interesting, connect with me on LinkedIn!

 <!---
 latteliem/latteliem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.